techgeeksid/chip-Flash-tool/README.md

 # chip-Flash-tool

-chip-Flash-tool  this is used to flash 9 dollar computer
+chip-Flash-tool is used to flash 9 dollar computer

 #OPEN terminal